rainydio/wallet23/README.md

 - Confirmation key stored on server by independent protection service.
 - Backup key stored somewhere safe in sealed bag by user.

 Advanced users are likely to keep confirmation key to themself.
 But judging by how often MFA is used by ordinary people most confirmations are likely to be performed server side.
-Similarly to traditional banks such protection service operating confirmation key may choose to:
+Similarly to traditional banks protection service operating confirmation key may choose to:

 - Cancel transactions sent to known phishing addresses.
 - Cancel transactions sent to vulnerable contracts.